katiejduane/FrontEndProject_JimJasonKatie/readme.md

 Coming soon...

 # MVP
-An informative and aesthetically pleasing website that allows the user to learn about some of the history and mythology around plants and animals commonly farmed in Georgia.
+A front-end-only website that is informative and aesthetically pleasing that allows the user to learn about some of the history and mythology around plants and animals commonly farmed in Georgia.
 The user can also click on a map to see where various Georgia farms are located.
 - A graphic display that corresponds to written info